-Property used for the activity of buying, selling or trading in commodities or services and includes any office or other accommodation on the same property, the use of which is incidental to such activity;
+- Property used for the activity of buying, selling or trading in commodities or services and includes any office or other accommodation on the same property, the use of which is incidental to such activity; - 2) Property on which the administration of the business of private or public entities takes place; - 3) In instances where entry fee is charged to the property; - 4) Property used for the provision of commercial accommodation; - 5) Property used for education purposes; - 6) Property used by the State or any organ of State; or - 7) Property excluded from any other category of property. - 8) Office blocks, retail shops, shopping centres, showrooms, petrol filling stations & private hospitals and clinics.

-- 2) Property on which the administration of the business of private or public entities takes place; - 3) property used for the provision of commercial accommodation; - 4) property used for education purposes; - 5) Property used by the State or any organ of State; or - 6) Property excluded from any other category of property. - 7) Office blocks, retail shops, shopping centres, showrooms, petrol filling stations & private hospitals and clinics.
+"Commercial accommodation" means-

-"Commercial accommodation" means lodging or board and lodging, together with domestic goods and services, in any house, flat, apartment, room, hotel, motel, inn, guesthouse, bed & breakfast, boarding house, residential holiday resort establishment, holiday accommodation, student accommodation, unit, chalet, tent, caravan, properties not sectionalised with different occupants, camping site or similar establishment which regularly or systematically supply accommodation but excludes a single domicile as well as properties defined under multiple purposes.
+Lodging or board and lodging, together with domestic goods and services, in any house, flat, apartment, room, hotel, motel, inn, guesthouse, bed & breakfast, boarding house, residential holiday resort establishment, holiday accommodation, student accommodation, unit, chalet, tent, caravan, properties sectionalised or not with different occupants, camping site or similar establishment which regularly or systematically supply accommodation but excludes a single domicile as well as properties defined under multiple purposes.
+These properties will be treated as business properties.